Frequently asked questions

 All deposits are nonrefundable.
 Deposits guarantee that I block time for your project in my work calendar (so I can properly focus on your site).
 I turn away other projects in that time frame, so the deposit protects us both, not to mention it being a strong sign of commitment on both parts.

 Can you start now?

 Unlikely.
-Projects are sometimes booked a few of weeks in advance, and over-booking is the enemy.
-Please contact me to ask about my availability, but I'm naturally protective of my time so I can give current clients more of my time & attention.
+Projects are sometimes booked a few weeks in advance, and over-booking is the enemy.
+Please contact me to ask about my availability, but I'm naturally protective of my time, so that I can give current clients more of my time & attention.

 How long does it take to get a new website?